jtonneyck/library-data/README.md

 ## Step 1 - Creating the database and the first collection

-Create a database called `library` in Compass with 1 collection authors.
+Create a database called `library` in Compass with one collection called `authors`.

 ## Step 2 - Creating the second collection